YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The word enough needs context.
 Enough for a frontal hairline may be very different from enough for a large crown or diffuse thinning pattern.
 This hair type has limits, and pretending otherwise only creates frustration.

-In a patient with strong donor density and a limited frontal recession, thin-caliber hair can still create a satisfying transformation.
+In a patient with strong donor density and a limited frontal recession, fine caliber hair can still create a satisfying transformation.
 In a patient with advanced loss, weak donor supply, and high scalp contrast, the same hair type may need a more conservative goal.

 One photograph is not enough to answer this.
 The donor area, miniaturization, scalp contrast, hair direction, donor hair length, and the true size of the recipient area all have to be assessed.